Deterministic doublet

 π 2D Grid Example¶

+This example demonstrates how a deterministic doublet simulation using the Aquifer and ThermoGISDoublet classes for a a user defined 2-d grid of locations.
 The outcomes are deterministic, meaning there is no stochastic sampling or probabilities associated with this simulation, the results are printed to the console.

-from pythermogis import calculate_doublet_performance
+from pythermogis.aquifer import Aquifer

 import xarray as xr